se-research/CaroloCup/README.md

-2014-CaroloCup
+CaroloCup
 ==============

-Development project for the 2014 CaroloCup competition.
+Development project for the CaroloCup competition.